Hippah/Possi/README.md

 ### Attribute
 A [PropertyAttribute](core/src/main/java/rip/hippo/possi/attribute/PropertyAttribute.java)
 is additional runtime information attached to the property.
+This may contain information such as number ranges, default values, and much more.

 A usage example of attributes can be found [here](core/src/test/java/rip/hippo/possi/testing/PropertyAttributeTest.java).